 Hundreds of thousands rally nationwide for illegal immigrant families separated at border

-Hundreds of thousands of people flooded streets in hundreds of cities across the country on Saturday to press President Donald Trump’s administration to reunite children separated from their parents at the U.S.-Mexico border.
+The voices of hundreds of thousands of people rang nationwide on Saturday calling for the reunification of hundreds of children separated from their parents at the U.S.-Mexico border.

+Protesters chanted “shut detention down!” as they marched in New York City’s Foley Square while in El Paso, Texas hundreds marched toward the Paso Del Norte (Santa Fe) Bridge that crosses into Juarez, Mexico.
+More than 600 events were planned across the country.

 From immigrant-friendly cities like New York City and Los Angeles to conservative Appalachia and Wyoming, protesters are rallying under the Families Belong Together banner, pushing against Trump’s controversial zero tolerance policy that has seen some 2,000 families separated after crossing into the U.S. illegally from Mexico.